LoginALee/typescript-first-steps/README.md

 ```

 However, merging is not used very often and it can lead to confusion in the code base, but it may be useful in some scenarios.

+## Conclusion
+If you made it all the way to here hurraaay!\
+These are the basic stuff to get into the Typescript world,\
+i hope you learned a lot from it as much as i did writting it, \
+and please if you have any feedback or comments leave them below!

+Hope to see you in the next blogpost!

 ---